Java licensing

 • Licensing is typically tied directly to hardware devices or embedded software distributions.

-• Oracle offers specific embedded licensing agreements tailored to device manufacturers and embedded software providers.
+• Oracle offers customized embedded licensing agreements specifically designed for device manufacturers and embedded software providers.

 Differences Between Embedded Java Licensing and Standard Java Licensing